smmckay/quex-mirror/doc/source/02-syntax/patterns/re-context-dependent.rst

 larger contexts such as *languages*.
 A more concise type of context is the *border*, i.e. to what comes before or after the pattern.
 Relying on regular expressions pre- and post-contexts provide a means to specify such constraints.
+Typical border conditions that can be expressed are 'begin of line' or 'end of line'.
+However, relying on regular expressions implies that no events such as 'begin of stream' or 'end of stream' can be considered as context constraints.

 A pre-context matches backwards on content before the start position of the current analyzer step.
 A post-context matches behind the pattern's lexeme.